Maxd646/song_manager-forntend/README.md

 - Some UI components, layout suggestions, and code snippets were generated or refactored with the help of AI (ChatGPT/Copilot), especially for:
   - Responsive grid and card layout
-  - SVG snake line separator
+  - SVG snake line separator and movtion
 -

 ## Manual Implementation & Problem-Solving